Steve Jobs and Steven Wozniak were a couple of blue jeans-wearing kids from California, 21 and 26 years old.

 Steve Jobs had the focus ingrained in his personality.

-Focus on the primary products that your firm offer and get rid of the rest.
+Focus on the primary products that your firm offers and get rid of the rest.

 In the first Apple’s advertising brochure was the sentence, “Simplicity is the ultimate sophistication.